solana-foundation/solana-improvement-documents/proposals/0052-add-receipt-root-to-bankhash.md

 ## Summary

-This SIMD describes the changes required to allow users to verify that a supermajority of the stake has voted on the slot that their transaction was included in the block without fully trusting the RPC provider.

-The main change includes:

-- Modifying the Bankhash to add a transaction receipt root of the transaction receipt merkle tree.
-This root would be a 32 byte SHA-256 hash.
+This proposal describes the inclusion of a transaction receipt tree root which is a 32 byte SHA-256 hash to the current Bankhash construction.
+This will enable a way to verify transaction inclusion by a merkle proof which has a path from the transaction receipt to the transaction receipt tree root since the network votes on the bankhash for consensus.

+The receipt tree construction is formally described in [SIMD-0064](https://github.com/solana-foundation/solana-improvement-documents/pull/64)

 ## Motivation